lekhrajdinkar/solution-engineer/01_aws/04_network/03_VPC-2-NAT.md

 ---
 ## 2. NAT instance :x:
+- can be used as a bastion server :point_left:
 - **outdated after 2020**
+- NAT instances are not a managed service, it has to be managed and maintained by the **customer**.
 - Alternative : **NAT gateway**
 - need internet  access for ec2-i running on private subnet. how ?
   - route internet traffic to IGW via through NAT-instance.